Fantom-Factory/afIoc/readme.md

 Before IoC calls `buildMyService()` it looks at the method signature and assumes any parameters are dependencies that need to be passed in.
 In this case, it is the service `Penguins`.
 So it looks up, and creates if it doesn't already exist, the `Penguins` service and passes it to `buildMyService()`.
 This is an example of *method injection*.
 All this is automatic, and all builder methods may declare any number of services and dependencies as a method parameters.

-Note that the `@Build` facet has other attributes that give you control over the service's unique ID, scope and proxy strategy.
+Note that the `@Build` facet has other attributes that give you control over the service's unique ID and scopes.

 Service builder methods are a very powerful pattern as they give you complete control over how the service is created.
 But they are also very verbose and require a lot of code.
-So lets look at an easier way; the `defineServices()` method...
+So lets look at an easier way; the `defineXXXX()` method...

 ### Defining Services

-Modules may declare a `defineServices()` static method.
-It may be of any visibility but must be called `defineServices` and it must define a single parameter of `ServiceDefinitions`.
+Modules may declare a `defineXXXX()` method.
+It may be of any visibility but must have the prefix `define` and it must define a single parameter of `RegitryBuilder`.
 The method lets you create and add service definitions in place of writing builder methods.

 We could replace the previous `Example 1` with the following: